mohsenFN/Soozan-RESTful/README.md

 # Soozan Restful App

 ## To-Do
-- [ ] Custom error message for simplejwt user_not_found response (I can't find this kinda error message)
-- [ ] More specified and accurate way for users location (check Documentation/docs.md for current method)
+- [ ] More specified and accurate way for users location
 - [ ] Use dynamic bussines texts in tests and views
 - [ ] Write tests
 - [ ] Use rate limit for views